spryker/spryker-docs/docs/scos/user/features/202204.0/configurable-product-feature-overview.md

 A *product configurator* is a tool that allows customers to customize the product parameters provided by the shop owner or product manufacturer.

 You can create a product configurator as a part of your shop or integrate a third-party one.
-The feature is shipped with an exemplary product configurator.
-The exemplary product configurator allows configuring the *Date* and *Preferred time of the day* parameters.
+The feature is shipped with an example product configurator.
+The example product configurator allows configuring the *Date* and *Preferred time of the day* parameters.

 ![examplary-product-configurator](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Configurable+Product/Configurable+Product+feature+overview/examplary-product-configurator.png)